Last updated on 22 April 2025

 (b) We will endeavour to ensure that the Online Courses provided will be substantially the same as the Online Course as described on our Website.

-(c) Once we have received payment of the Fees you will be granted access to the Online Course.
-The Online Course is provided in a pre-recorded video format in addition to other materials, to be viewed online through your Account and which may be downloaded, however, they are not to be distributed, reproduced or republished by you in any way.
+(d) The Online Course is provided in a pre-recorded video format in addition to other materials, to be viewed online through your Account and which may be downloaded, however, they are not to be distributed, reproduced or republished by you in any way.

-(d) You are responsible for managing your Account and ensuring that you only access and engage with the Online Course in an appropriate manner.
+(e) You are responsible for managing your Account and ensuring that you only access and engage with the Online Course in an appropriate manner.

 5. YOUR ACCOUNT AND LICENCE